ahmedkrmn/TCG-Continuous-Benchmarking/tools/topN_system/README.md

-### Finding the Most Executed Functions in System Mode
+## Get The N Most Executed Functions in QEMU System Mode

 The script takes only one optional argument `-n` to specify the number of top functions to display.
 If it's not provided, the script defaults to 25.